-What additional language should be added to the articles to help give others more clarity of the level of liability protection that Nevada offers?
+What should additional language be added to the articles to help others clarify the level of liability protection that Nevada offers?

-NCP prepares additional documents to be added to the State’s simple one-page articles to add specific language on the indemnification of the officers and directors, so it is clearly in state records attached to the State’s filed articles.
+NCP prepares additional documents to be added to the State’s simple one-page articles to add specific language to the officer’s and directors’ indemnification, so it is clearly in state records attached to the State’s filed articles.

 What does it cost to fix errors in your articles after they are filed?